Dada

 - lounge act ballad meets Gospel choir with Brooks at her most shrieky,

-while Paul Korda reminding me a bit of a hoarse Gary Wright.
+while Korda reminding me a bit of a hoarse Gary Wright.

 (side

-2) The fact of the matter is Brooks had a nice voice, to my ears occasionally sounding a bit like a British Grace Slick.
-The problem is she had a chronic habit of trying to belt out everything, even though her performances were 100% better when she kept her power under control.
+2) There was no denying Brooks had a nice voice; to my ears occasionally sounding a bit like a British Grace Slick.
+My problem with her performances stems from the fact she had a chronic habit of trying to belt everything out even though her performances were 100% better when she kept her power under control.
 The jazzy ballad 'She Walks Away' was a nice example of Brooks singing with a bit of restraint.
 Shame it was such an atypical example.
 2.)
 Aspen, Colorado (Tony Joe White) - 4:58 rating: *** stars As strange as the earlier Stones cover was, hearing the band do a Tony Joe White cover as a jazzy, Canterbury horn-propelled interlude was even more bizarre.
 I will admit hearing the way Chambers pronounced "Alabama" was a hoot ...
 3.)
 Eyes of the Warren (Don Shinn) - 4:08 rating: *** stars 'Eyes of the Warren' was one of those songs that just kind of rambled along without any real direction, or goal.
 A strange mix of lounge act, jazz, folk, and rock components, the highlight came from hearing Shinn's keyboards and Brooks singing in her natural, non-shrieky voice.
 4.)
-Jasamin (Paul Korda) - 2:36 rating: ** stars Acoustic folk number - pretty in a Donovan fashion, but saccharine and way to fey for my tastes.
+Jasamin (Paul Korda) - 2:36 rating: * star Powered by some oriental flute, 'Jasamin' was an acoustic folk number - pretty in a Donovan fashion, but saccharine and way to fey for my tastes.
 5.)
 Dada (Paul Korda) - 3:48 rating: **** stars Ever heard The Free Design's interesting blend of pop, jazz, and lounge act moves?
 Well if you have then there's a good chance the title track would sound familiar.
+Atypical compared to the rest of the album, but kind of cool and my pick for the standout performance.

 © Scott R. Blackerby September, 2024